-- Approve, select, design, and schedule studies and improvement activities. - Review results of performance measures, improvement activities and other studies. - Review CAHPS and other survey results and related improvement initiatives. - On-going reporting to the BOG. - Meeting at least quarterly and maintaining approved minutes of all committee meetings. - Approve definitions of outliers and developing corrective action plans. - Recommend and approve of Medical Necessity Criteria, Clinical Practice Guidelines, as well as pediatric and adult Preventive Care Guidelines and review compliance monitoring. - Review member grievance and appeals data. - Oversee of the Plan's process for monitoring delegated providers. - Oversee of the Plan's UM Program. - Review advances in health care technology and recommend incorporation of new technology into delivery of services as appropriate. - Provide guidance to staff on quality improvement activities. - Monitor progress in meeting QI goals. - Evaluate annually the effectiveness of the QI and Population Health Management program. - Oversee the Plan's complex case management and disease management programs. - Review and approve annual QI and UM Program Descriptions, Work Plans, and Evaluations. - Recommends and approves resource allocation for the QI Department Program.
-The HCQC is chaired by the CMO and vice-chaired by the Sr. QI Medical Director.
-The members are representatives of the Alliance contracted provider network including, those who provide health care services to Seniors and Persons with Disabilities (SPD) and chronic conditions.
-The HCQC Members are appointed for two-year terms.
+- Analyze and evaluate the results of QIHE activities including annual review of the results of performance measures, utilization data, satisfaction surveys, and findings and activities of the quality committees, such as the Community Advisory Committee. - Approve, select, design, and schedule studies and improvement activities. - Review CAHPS and other survey results and related improvement initiatives. - · On-going reporting to the BOG. - Meeting at least quarterly and maintaining approved minutes of all committee meetings. - Approve definitions of outliers and develop corrective action plans. - Recommend and approve of Medical Necessity Criteria, Clinical Practice Guidelines, as well as pediatric and adult Preventive Care Guidelines and review compliance monitoring. - Review member grievance and appeals data. - Oversee the Plan's process for monitoring delegated providers. - Oversee the Plan's UM Program. - Review advances in health care technology and recommend incorporation of new technology into delivery of services as appropriate. - Institute actions to address performance deficiencies, including policy recommendations, and ensure follow-up of identified findings. - Provide guidance to staff on quality improvement activities. - Monitor progress in meeting QIHE goals. - Evaluate annually the effectiveness of the QIHE and Population Health Management program. - · Oversee the Plan's complex case management and disease management programs.

-The voting membership includes:

-- Alliance CMO (Chair) - Medical Director of Quality (Vice-Chair) - Chief Executive Officer (ex officio) - Medical Director or designee from each delegated medical group (i.e., Community Health Center Network, Children First Medical Group, Kaiser) - Physician representative of Alameda County Medical Center - Physician representative of Alameda County Ambulatory Clinics - Alliance contracted physicians (3 positions) - Representative of County Public Health Department

-- A Behavioral Health practitioner

-- Alliance Medical Directors

-- Alliance Senior QI Director
+- Ensure that its fully delegated subcontractors and downstream fully delegated subcontractors maintain a QIHEC that meets the QIHE program requirements. - Review and approve annual QIHE and UM Program Descriptions, Work Plans, and Evaluations. - Recommends and approves resource allocation for the QI Department Program.
+The QIHEC is chaired by the CMO and vice-chaired by the Sr. QI Medical Director.
+The members are representatives of the Alliance contracted provider network including those who provide health care services to members affected by health disparities, Limited English Proficiency (LEP) members, Children with Special Health Care Needs (CSHCN), Seniors and Persons with Disabilities (SPD) and persons with chronic conditions.
+The QIHEC Members are appointed for two-year terms.
+The voting membership includes: - o Alliance CMO (Chair) - Medical Director of Quality (Vice-Chair) - Chief Executive Officer (ex officio) - o Chief Health Equity Officer - Medical Director or designee from each delegated medical group (i.e., Community Health Center Network, Children First Medical Group) - Physician representative of Alameda County Medical Center - Physician representative of Alameda County Ambulatory Clinics - o Alliance contracted physicians (3 positions) - o Representative of County Public Health Department - o A Behavioral Health practitioner - o Alliance Medical Directors - o Alliance Senior Director, Quality

-A quorum is established when the majority of the voting membership is present at the meeting.
+A quorum is established when the majority of voting membership is present at the meeting.
 The Chief Executive Officer does not count in the determination of a quorum.

-D. Pharmacy and Therapeutics Committee (P&T)
+Pharmacy and Therapeutics Committee (P&T)

-The P&T Committee assists the HCQC in oversight and assurance of ensuring the promotion of clinically appropriate, safe, and cost-effective drug therapy by managing and approving the Alliance's drug formulary, monitoring drug utilization, and developing provider education programs on drug appropriateness.
-P&T Committee meeting minutes and pharmacy updates are shared at the HCQC meetings.
+The P&T Committee assists the QIHEC in oversight and assurance of ensuring the promotion of clinically appropriate, safe, and cost-effective drug therapy by managing and approving the Alliance's drug formulary, monitoring drug utilization, and developing provider education programs on drug appropriateness.
+P&T Committee meeting minutes are reported directly to the Board of Governors.
+Pharmacy updates are shared at the QIHEC meetings.